johannefranck/johannefranck.github.io/beyond.markdown

 The district voting patterns tend to cluster, with distinct differences emerging within these groupings based on similar voting behavior and trends.
 In the last election in 2022, all districts exhibited a shift towards more left-leaning voting behavior compared to previous elections.

 From a sociodemographic perspective, the districts display distinct characteristics.
 Districts with higher concentrations of young adults and residents holding Master's degrees tend to support progressive parties.
 More young adults are staying in the city over time, while income levels rise and educational attainment becomes increasingly academic across most districts.
-However, income and education do not appear to correlate consistently across the districts.
+However, income and education do not appear to align consistently across the districts.
 These sociodemographic distinctions between district groupings may contribute to increased polarization in the future, both between and within districts, potentially further impacting electoral outcomes.

 The relationship between demographics and political behavior is complex.
 While demographic factors offer some insights, political shifts within parties and broader societal changes also play significant roles.
 This analysis only touches the surface, exploring just a fraction of the variables suspected to affect electoral outcomes.

+THANKS!